 There was a positive and proactive approach to reducing restrictive practices and promoting a restraint free environment in this service.
 The person in charge was familiar with the guidance and had been working with the management and care team to reduce and eliminate where possible restrictive practices.
 The centre had completed the self-assessment questionnaire and had developed a targeted improvement plan.
 Resources were made available for staff training and for equipment such as low to floor beds and falls prevention mats in bedrooms.
-Staff had undertaken mandatory training in restrictive practice and in dementia awareness training which included the management of complex behaviour.
+Staff had undertaken mandatory on-line training in restrictive practice and in dementia awareness training which included the management of complex behaviour.
+This was a significant investment made by the provider and underlies their overall commitment to reducing restrictive practices.
 The inspector observed that staff were knowledgeable and applied the principles of training in their daily practice.
 As a result, the inspector observed that the outcomes for residents were positive and that staff and resident interactions were personal and meaningful, upholding the residents' fundamental rights while promoting their privacy and dignity.